Transmitter Site Tour:

 Remember! a clean site is a happy site, theirs nothing worse then trying to fix something in the middle of the night on a weekend and having to climb over boxes of sales logs from 1986

-First is the Bishopville combined site, this site houses the WWFG ( Class B 50 kW ERP) and WLBW ( Class A+ 6 kW ERP) And WOSC (Class A+6 kW ERP) all stations share a common antenna along with a third station WOCM, located in a separate building.
+The Bishopville combined site, WWFG ( Class B 50 kW ERP) and WLBW ( Class A+ 6 kW ERP) And WOSC (Class A+6 kW ERP) all stations share a common antenna along with a third station WOCM, located in a separate building.

 Here you can see the Harris HT-20 for WWFG ( froggy 99) and its stand by FM-10, and the Harris HT-10 and Z-7.5 for WOSC and Harris Z-5 for WLBW